-Each Sunday, preachers cast the gospel as broadly as possible, with no guarantee where it will land.
-Preachers know that people come to church for all kinds of reasons.
+Each Sunday, preachers cast the gospel as broadly as possible, with no assurance of where or how it will land.

-Yet that is what we all have been called to do.
-To sow the seed and to bear the heartache and frustration when it falls on rocky, weed-infested ground.
+Yet we all have been called to sow the seed of the gospel, and to bear the heartache and frustration when it falls on rocky, weed-infested ground.
 And you’ve been there, friends!
 Each of you have experienced the hard truths of this parable on some level.

 - Every parent whose words of loving concern have fallen on a teenager’s deaf ears knows hard-packed ground.

 - Everyone who has operated a business with integrity, only to see clients go where prices are cheaper, understands shallow roots.